Streamline your business

 Seamless Integration

 RCS integrates with the native messaging app on the Android device, which lets users switch seamlessly between SMS and RCS depending on the recipient's capabilities.
 Moreover, RCS messages can include end-to-end encryption.
 This provides a higher level of security and privacy compared to SMS.
+Businesses can also send RCS OTP messages during two-factor authentication processes, offering a secure and branded alternative to traditional SMS-based verification.

 RCS uses a data network (cellular or WiFi) for richer communication features without the constraints of SMS's character limits.
 It is designed to work across compatible devices and networks, although its adoption varies, and full functionality requires both sender and receiver to support RCS.